Krotoszyn: World War II

 The Germans attacked Krotoszyn on 1 September 1939, the first day of the invasion of Poland and World War II.
 On 2 September they bombed a train with Polish civilians fleeing the Wehrmacht from Krotoszyn, killing 300 people and on 3 September they captured the town.
 The Germans established a transit camp for Polish prisoners of war and over 4,500 Polish soldiers passed through the camp.
 In mid-September 1939, the Einsatzgruppe VI entered the town to commit various crimes against the Polish population.

 During the German occupation the Polish population was subjected to mass arrests, Germanisation policies, discrimination, expulsions, executions and deportations to forced labour in Germany.
 Poles from Krotoszyn, including several local policemen and the town's deputy mayor, as well as several alumni of local schools, were also murdered by the Russians in the large Katyn massacre in April–May 1940.
 The Germans destroyed the memorial dedicated to local Polish insurgents of 1918–1919, while another monument plaque was hidden by Poles and thus preserved.
 Germany also established and operated a Nazi prison and two forced labour subcamps of the Stalag XXI-D prisoner-of-war camp in the town.
 Nevertheless, local Poles managed to organize the underground resistance movement, which included secret Polish teaching, scout troops, a local branch of the Home Army, the Secret Military Organization and structures of the Polish Underground State.
 Independent underground Polish press was issued in the town.

 The town was liberated by Soviet troops and local Poles in January 1945 and restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
 Some members of the Polish resistance movement were persecuted by the communists after the war.

 It was within Kalisz Voivodeship from 1975 to 1998.

 Economy

-The dominant trade is in grain and seeds, and the headquarters of the Polish branch of Mahle GmbH is located there.
+The dominant trade is in grain and seeds.
+The town hosts the headquarters of one of the largest Polish retail companies Dino Polska as well as the Polish branch of Mahle GmbH.